This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-How do you store oatmeal cookies?
+How should I store oatmeal cookies?

-Store oatmeal cookies in an airtight container at room temperature for up to 1 week.
+Store them in an airtight container at room temperature for up to a week.

 Ways To Use Leftover Ingredients